aakash3141/clickinator/README.md

 - Tracks cursor position

 Requirements:
-- Need .NET Framework 2.0+ to run (I mean come on it's been out for 20 years already you should hopefully have it by now :P)
+- Needs .NET Framework 2.0+ to run

 Check out the development process on YouTube!
 Here I share some of the issues with using Windows API in C#, and I demonstrate the finished application: https://www.youtube.com/playlist?list=PLfhzbRKDrrStWgWaJeMtIwSQuwEuNAj32